Five-day event reaches more than 700 youth

 “Natural wonders, when given the chance, still impress, excite and inspire children,” says Craig Bishop, DUC’s manager of environmental services and education in Alberta.

-“Education programing is sparking interest by introducing youth to the world waiting outside their door,” he adds.
+“Education programming is sparking interest by introducing youth to the world waiting outside their door,” he adds.

 During the summer months, Bishop encourages caregivers to continue educating youth about the value (and fun) of wetlands.
 “This summer, get outside and just maybe take a dip net.”